Tropical cyclone facts

 Specially designed shelters in which people can ride out the worst of the weather may have been built in advance.
 Coastal regions immediately in a tropical cyclone's path are particularly dangerous and people are usually advised to move away from these.
 In the USA, this can involve the mass evacuation of a million or more people.
 Warnings are broadcast on TV and radio.
 NOAA Weather radio is available on a variety of frequencies and gives up-to-date information and advice.
 There is also a lot of information on a variety of web sites, the most authoritative being those maintained by NOAA and the National Hurricane Center.

-Hurricanes are tropical features and generally require sea temperatures much higher than those around the UK, even in the summer.
+Hurricanes are tropical features and require sea temperatures much higher than those around the UK, even in the summer.
 Hence, hurricanes cannot form at our latitudes.
-However, we are sometimes affected by deep depressions that are the remnants of tropical cyclones.
-Intense mid-latitude depressions, even those which do not originate from a tropical cyclone can produce winds of a strength equivalent to a tropical cyclone.
+However, we are sometimes affected by deep depressions that were originally tropical cyclones which have moved to higher latitudes, such as ex-Hurricane Ophelia in 2017.
+Intense mid-latitude depressions can produce near surface winds of hurricane strength, even those which do not originate from a tropical cyclone.

 The most widely publicised such depression occurred on 16 October 1987, known as The Great Storm.
-Some gusts were over 100 m.p.h., but this was not the strongest wind recorded over the British Isles.
-That was on 13 February 1989 when a deep depression passing just to the north of Scotland produced a gust of 142 m.p.h.
-(123 knots) at Fraserburgh.
-The reason that The Great Storm of October 1987 gained such publicity was that it occurred in a densely populated area and caused enormous damage to trees.
+Some wind gusts were over 100 m.p.h., but these were not the strongest near surface winds ever recorded over the British Isles.
+On 13 February 1989 a deep depression passed just to the north of Scotland producing a gust of 142 m.p.h. at Fraserburgh.
+The reason that The Great Storm of October 1987 gained such publicity was that it occurred in a densely populated area causing loss of life and enormous damage to trees.

 The impact of climate change - specifically global warming caused by the burning of fossil fuels - on tropical cyclone activity is the subject of ongoing debate and research in the scientific community.
-Recent catastrophic events, such as Hurricane Katrina, have given the debate a higher profile.
+Recent catastrophic events, such as Typhoon Haiyan and Hurricanes Harvey, Irma and Maria, have given the debate a higher profile.
 While some evidence has been presented in order to indicate a recent upturn in tropical cyclone activity in some parts of the world, others have argued that natural variations in tropical cyclone activity - on a regional, annual and inter-decadal scale - mask any signal from the impact of global warming, which remains relatively small.

 Although there is no clear consensus on whether global warming is currently having any measurable impact on tropical cyclones, climate models indicate that there may be an increase in tropical cyclone intensity in the future, under continued global warming.
 However, the models also indicate that tropical cyclone frequency will either remain unchanged or decrease.

-A number of tropical cyclone scientists came together in 2006 to issue a statement on the status of understanding and research into tropical cyclones and climate change, which was presented to the World Meteorological Organization.
+A number of leading tropical cyclone scientists have come together to issue a statement endorsed by the World Meteorological Organization and publish latest research on the status of understanding and research into tropical cyclones and climate change.

 The following links provide further information on tropical cyclones.